llliphys/TBM-OPTICAL/README.md

 # Optical conductivity of phosphorene

-Here we show how to calculate the optical conductivity of phosphorene using the tight-binding model and the Kubo formula.
+Here we show how to calculate the optical conductivity of phosphorene numerically using the tight-binding model and the Kubo formula.
+We use Python to implement the numerical algorithm, in particular we use highly efficient `Numpy` and `Scipy` for vectorization and built-in `Multiprocessing` for parallelization.

 ## Theoretical approach